sciaticawarrior/sciaticatest/_posts/2016-04-30-sciatica-workout.markdown

 ### Core

 * Crunches with legs raised (these are very light crunches.
 Barely move your body off the ground.
-I have hurt myself before bu pulling myself up too much.
+I have hurt myself before but pulling myself up too much.
 Take some time figure out your confort zone on this one.)
 * Kneeling Rear Leg Raises
 * Planks
 * Side Planks with leg raises